Attic Fans Pros and Cons – 12 Facts You Need to Know

 Solar Attic Fans Keep Your Attic Cool

-Poor ventilation and heat accumulation in your attic will have a ripple effect on various parts of your home.
+Poor ventilation and heat accumulation in your attic will ripple effect on various parts of your home.
 For one, the heat may damage the roof, the attic, the contents of the attic, and the insulation.
 However, with a solar attic fan installed, the hot air will be blown out, keeping the attic cool and well-ventilated.

 Solar Energy Is Available When It Matters